|Barnsley 0 v 2 Leeds United|

 It’s no surprise that this game is ‘Category A*’ (the highest category out of a five), so ticket prices for are adults £36, with various categories of concessions at £24, £10 and £5.
 But despite the expense there are no more tickets for sale on the official site, so I presume we’ve now sold our full allocation.

 And as far as tickets for the home stand are concerned, Barnsley’s site says “a previous checkable booking history is required to purchase for this game.”
-And that “any home supporter who is found to have purchased tickets for opposition fans in a home area may face a ban from Oakwell”, so if you have managed to get a ticket for any of the home stands, you will need to avoid drawing attention to yourself.
+And that “Any visiting supporter found to be sitting in an area designated for home supporters may be removed from the stadium without recompense”, so if you have managed to get a ticket for any of the home stands, you will need to avoid drawing attention to yourself.

 For several years there has been talk of the club replacing the old West Stand with another modern stand in the same style as the other three stands, but so far nothing has ever come of it.

 Some of this stuff came from www.footballgroundguide.com .

 Please report offensive, libellous or inappropriate posts by using the links provided.

 You need to login in order to post your comments